abogdanova/SwarmGE/README.md

 mutation this will only affect the probability of mutation events occurring.

-- Int Flip
+####Int Flip

 Activate with:

-    "--mutation int_flip"
+    --mutation int_flip

 Default mutation probability is 1 over the length of the genome.
 This can be changed with the flag:

-    "--mutation_probability [NUM]"
+    --mutation_probability [NUM]

 where [NUM] is a float between 0 and 1.
 This will change the mutation probability for each codon to the probability specified.
 Mutation is performed over the entire length of the genome by default, but the flag within_used is provided to limit mutation to only the effective length of the genome.

-- Subtree
+####Subtree

 Activate with:

-    "--mutation subtree"
+    --mutation subtree

 Mutate the individual by replacing a randomly selected subtree with a new randomly generated subtree.
-Guaranteed one event per individual, unless params['MUTATION_EVENTS'] is specified
-    as a higher number.
+Guaranteed one event per individual, unless params['MUTATION_EVENTS'] is specified as a higher number.

 ##Evaluation
 ----------